imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/1_mesh_import.md

 Navigate with your terminal to the extracted sub-directory `elbow` within the `2_mesh_generation` directory.

-## OpenFOAM case structure
+## Case structure

-A case being simulated involves data for mesh, fields, properties, control parameters, etc. In OpenFOAM this data is stored in a set of files within a case directory rather than in a single case file, as in many other CFD packages.
+In OpenFOAM, the computational mesh, field data, model properties and numerical model parameters are stored in a set of files within a case directory.
 The case directory is given a suitably descriptive name, here `elbow`.
 This folder contains the following subfolders and files:

 ```
 elbow
-├── 0
-├── constant
-└── system
+├── system
-    ├── controlDict
+|   ├── controlDict
-    ├── fvSchemes
+|   ├── fvSchemes
-    └── fvSolution
+|   └── fvSolution
+└── elbow.msh

-3 directories, 4 files
+1 directories, 4 files
 ```

- - `0`: This folder is a special time directory that contains the initial conditions and boundary conditions for starting the simulation.
- - `constant`: This directory contains files that are related to the physics of the problem, including the mesh and any physical properties that are required for the solver.
- - `system`: This folder contains files related to how the simulation is to be solved:
-    - `controlDict` for setting control parameters including start/end time, time step size and parameters for data output.
-    - `fvSchemes` holds the discretisation schemes used in the solution selected during runtime.
-    - `fvSolution` for setting the equation solvers, tolerances, relaxation factors and other algorithm controls for the run.
+The relevant file for this tutorial case is:
+ - `elbow.msh`: The two-dimensional mesh created with ANSYS ICEM CFD.

 ## Mesh import